 Canned soups and vegetables are popular because of their convenience.
 While these products’ high sodium content can be maintained for long periods, there is also a risk of kidney damage.

-Apricot is very suitable for fibre but rich in potassium.
+Apricot is very suitable for fiber but rich in potassium.
 Apricots are not perfect for people with kidney disease.
 Potassium content is even higher than dry apricots and should be avoided altogether in the kidney diet.

 Tomatoes are dangerous because of the potassium.
 Unfortunately, these fruits are a part of many diets and products.
 A more kidney-friendly alternative is to use red pepper paste instead of ketchup.

-The high fibre content of whole wheat bread makes it a more nutritious choice when choosing bread: the more bran and whole grains, the more potassium and phosphorus.
+The high fiber content of whole wheat bread makes it a more nutritious choice when choosing bread: the more bran and whole grains, the more potassium and phosphorus.
 Therefore, patients with kidney failure are recommended to eat white bread.
 Too much phosphorus will weaken the bones and increase the risk of fractures.

 The absorption into the bloodstream is easy in this form, and these extra values are difficult to remove along with the damaged stones.